Canaccord Genuity (:) Receives Average Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have earned an average rating of “N/A” from the zero analysts that are presently covering the stock, MarketBeat Ratings reports.
+Canaccord Genuity (:) has been given an average recommendation of “N/A” by the zero brokerages that are currently covering the company, Marketbeat reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.